 I agree that it’s a better fit for average-sized back and stomach sleepers than side sleepers.
 I’m a combo back and side sleeper (and 5′ 7″ and average weight) and I felt that the pillow’s height and medium-firm feel made it the perfect fit when I slept on my back but didn’t like it as much on my side.
 When I moved to my stomach I was pretty comfortable, except that I didn’t care for the texture of the Smart Comfort Grid against my face.
 Aside from that, I think it’s a good height for stomach sleepers.

 Casper’s signature pillow and Purple’s innovative pillow offer two very different sleep experiences.
-You’ll get that more traditional crisp and clean feel with the white cotton cover on Casper and its down-like softness in the filling.
+Customers will get that more traditional crisp and clean feel with the white cotton cover on Casper and its down-like softness in the filling.
 Meanwhile, the supportive but gel-like and squishy feel of Purple is less familiar but still very comfortable.
 Even Purple’s pillow cover offers a more performance wear-like feel that gives it a modern vibe.